 took its name from the unique history of this Hollywood intersection, where

-once a large number of movie studios were once clustered.
+a number of movie studios were once clustered.
 So many movie

 extras used to hang out in the area in search of work, dressed in cowboy